senpainikolay/CS-sem5/block/README.md

 ## Objectives:

 * Get familiar with block ciphers.
-* Implement the Encryption and Decryption methods of a choose algorithm,  DES in this case.
+* Implement the Encryption and Decryption methods of a choosen algorithm,  DES in this case.

 ## Implementation description
 I have to introduce you to the Permute method which will be constantly used to modify/permute a the bit array: